A desert biome is often characterized by high temperature, little humidity, low precipitation, and a drastic fall in temperature when night sets in.

-While the Prickly Pear may have size going for it, the Barrel Cactus is one of the most popular cactus varieties for use as succulents.
-It is also one the most common plant found in deserts across the world.
-Low to the ground and with a lovely center flower, beware of trying to pick it – the Barrel’s spines can be toxic.
-The Barrel cactus is found in the Mojave, Sonora, and the Chihuahua deserts.
-These plants look very beautiful but you got to deal with spines of the barrel with much care as they can be prove to be dangerous.
+Low to the ground and with a lovely center flower, the Barrel cactus is found in the Mojave, Sonora, and Chihuahua deserts.
+These plants look very beautiful, but you’ve got to deal with the spines of the barrel with much care as they can prove to be dangerous.

 3. Saguaro Cactus

 The Saguaro Cactus resembles a tree and can grow arms up to 50 feet tall.
 The plant lives for extremely long times, with the average lifespan estimated to be around 150 to 175 years, but it can even get past 200 years!